david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_HETERO.md

 # Heterogeneous Plugin

 ## Introducing the Heterogeneous Plugin
-The heterogeneous plugin enables computing for inference on one network on several devices.
-The purposes of executing networks in heterogeneous mode:
+The heterogeneous plugin enables computing the inference of one network on several devices.
+The purposes of executing networks in heterogeneous mode are to:

-* Utilize the power of accelerators to calculate heaviest parts of the network and execute unsupported layers on fallback devices like the CPU
+* Utilize the power of accelerators to process the heaviest parts of the network and to execute unsupported layers on fallback devices like the CPU
 * Utilize all available hardware more efficiently during one inference

-The execution through heterogeneous plugin can be divided to two independent steps:
+The execution through heterogeneous plugin can be divided into two independent steps:

 1. Setting of affinity to layers
 2. Loading a network to the Heterogeneous plugin, splitting the network to parts, and executing them through the plugin